nerdschoolbergen/modern-javascript-and-web-apis/exercise-1/README.md

 ## Before you start

-- :pencil2: Start by cloning this repository into a folder on your computer if you haven't done so already.
-If you've never used git before, you can alternatively use the the "Download ZIP" button to the right.
+- :pencil2: Start by cloning this repository into a folder on your computer.
+If you've never used git before, you can alternatively use the the green "Code" button to the top right, and then select "Download zip".
+Unzip the downloaded zip file (make sure to remember where you put it).
 - :book: Although you have this `README.md` file on your computer, it's easier to read it on GitHub with formatting.
 We therefore recommend you keep a web browser tab open with the exercise tasks.

 ## 1.1 Installing software